Redundancy survival guide

 calculate how long your payout can last while you're looking for

 Trying to manage bills without a regular income can be

-If you are having trouble paying your water, phone, gas or
+If you're having trouble paying your water, phone, gas or

 electricity bills, contact your utility providers and see if you

 can negotiate a better repayment arrangement.
-See dealing with utility
+For more details see

 Don't forget your super